 Thankfully though, there are things you can do to minimize the visibility of these discolored spots.

-Why Skin Discoloration of the Face Happens
+Skin Discoloration in Face

 There’s a popular misconception that age spots and skin discoloration are caused by the lack of fat metabolism that naturally occurs as you get older.